-If you are not sure whether you should start using COSOPT, talk to your doctor.
+If you are not sure whether you should start taking this medicine, talk to your doctor.

-There is limited experience with COSOPT in children.
+There is limited experience with COSDOR in children.

-Before you start to use it
+Before you start to use it Tell your doctor if:

-Tell your doctor if:
+1. You are pregnant or plan to become pregnant or are breast-feeding.

-1. you are pregnant or intend to become pregnant
+Your doctor can discuss with you the risks and benefits involved and a decision can be made if you should or should not use it.

-Your doctor will discuss the possible risks and benefits of using COSOPT during pregnancy and a decision can be made if you should or should not use it.
+2. You have any medical conditions, especially the following:

-- 2. you have any medical conditions, especially the following: - heart problems (such as coronary heart disease, heart failure or low blood pressure) - heart rate disturbances (such as slow or irregular heartbeats) - poor blood circulation problems (such as Raynaud's syndrome) - lung or breathing problems (such as asthma or chronic obstructive lung disease) - muscle weakness or have been diagnosed as having myasthenia gravis - diabetes or other blood sugar problems - · thyroid disease - · kidney disease - liver disease - 3. if you have an allergy to sulfonamide medicines
+- heart problems (such as coronary heart disease, heart failure or low blood pressure) - heart rate disturbances (such as slow or irregular heartbeats) - poor blood circulation problems (such as Raynaud's syndrome) - lung or breathing problems (such as asthma or chronic obstructive lung disease) - muscle weakness or have been diagnosed as having myasthenia gravis - diabetes or other blood sugar problems - · thyroid disease - kidney disease including a history of kidney stones - · liver disease - 3.
+You have an allergy to sulfonamide medicines

-One of the active ingredients of COSOPT, dorzolamide hydrochloride, is a sulfonamide-related compound.
-Therefore, if you are allergic to sulfonamide medicines you may be allergic to COSOPT.
+One of the active ingredients of COSDOR, dorzolamide hydrochloride, is a sulfonamide- related compound.
+Therefore, if you are allergic to sulfonamide medicines you may be allergic to COSDOR.
 Check with your doctor or pharmacist if you are not sure whether you are allergic to sulfonamides.

-4. you are already using another beta-blocker eye drop
+4. You are already using another betablocker eye drop

-It is not recommended to use two beta-blocker eye drops at the same time.
+It is not recommended to use two betablocker eye drops at the same time.

-- 5. you have a history of allergic problems, including eczema, hives or hay fever - you have had an allergy to any other medicines or any other substances, such as foods, preservatives or dyes.
+- 5. You have a history of allergic problems, including eczema, hives or hay fever - You have had an allergy to any other medicines or any other substances, such as foods, preservatives or dyes. - 7.
+You have any eye conditions including dry eyes.